 Prior to the portfolio prioritization and capital allocation strategy announced on March 22, 2023, we were primarily focused on developing treatments for female cancers.
-Currently, there are no approved therapies that selectively target progesterone receptor positive ("PR+") cancers.
-Preclinical and clinical data suggest that ONA-XR has anticancer activity by inhibiting PR binding to chromatin, downregulating cancer stem cell mobilization and blocking immune evasion.
-ONA-XR was most recently being evaluated in two key Phase 2 trials (OATH and SMILE), and one Phase 1b/2 trial (ELONA) in women with metastatic breast and endometrial cancers.
-These trials are intended to establish safety, pharmacokinetics, pharmacodynamics, and anti-tumor activity at the recommended Phase 2 dose of ONA-XR to guide potential advancement in Phase 3 development.
-We are exploring strategic options for ONA-XR.
-Below is a description of the clinical trials to evaluate ONA-XR, which we expect to wind down promptly on an orderly basis:
+ONA-XR was being evaluated in two Phase 2 trials, and one Phase 1b/2 trial in women with metastatic breast and endometrial cancers.
+These trials were intended to establish safety, pharmacokinetics, pharmacodynamics, and anti-tumor activity at the recommended Phase 2 dose of ONA-XR to guide potential advancement in Phase 3 development.
+We wound down our ONA-XR clinical trials and development by the end of 2023.